 The Charlier Cut (or pass) is a method of cutting the cards into two piles and then joining them back together as a complete deck using only one hand.
 It is a major move to use in cardistry.

-It is a very old flourish and is used in cardistry around the world, you see a lot of card manipulators using this as a way of cutting the deck.
-It looks incredibly simple but takes a bit of practice to get it right.
+It is a very old flourish and is used in cardistry around the world; you see a lot of card manipulators using this as a way of cutting the deck.
+It looks incredibly simple but takes a bit of practice to get right.